blahajjessie/13s-wiki/usage/interface.md

 To connect to our virtual machine, we need to run `ssh <user>@localhost -p <port>`

 ## Logging in
 You should now see a prompt asking you for your password.
-Type that in, and press enter (you will not see anything as you type).
+Type in the password you set when you created your account on the VM, and press enter (you will not see anything as you type).
 Your terminal may change a bit, and you are now logged into your Virtual machine via SSH.

 You have access to any files and programs on your virtual machine.
 To log out at any time, you can press `^d` (this is the same on a mac, not command), or type `exit` or `logout`.